najam1997/90DaysOfCyberSecurity/README.md

 ### Day 17:
 - [✔️] Practiced the skills learnt previously on a Hard difficulty vulnerable AD environment on [TryHackMe](https://tryhackme.com/r/room/ra).
 ### Day 18:
-- [⭕] Practiced the skills learnt previously on another Hard difficulty vulnerable AD environment on [TryHackMe](https://tryhackme.com/r/room/resetui).
+- [✔️] Practiced the skills learnt previously on another Hard difficulty vulnerable AD environment on [TryHackMe](https://tryhackme.com/r/room/resetui).
+   ❕ P.S: Can be used as a practice VM to learn and apply random windows privelege escalation tools.
 ### Day 19:
-- [⭕] Practiced the skills learnt previously on another Hard difficulty vulnerable AD environment on [TryHackMe](https://tryhackme.com/r/room/resetui).
+- [✔️] Practiced the skills learnt previously on another Hard difficulty vulnerable AD environment on [TryHackMe](https://tryhackme.com/r/room/resetui).
 ### Day 20:
 - [⭕]
 ### Day 21: